indrayam/nerd-notes/devops-tools/spinnaker.md

 **Stage:**

   A Stage in Spinnaker is an atomic building block for a pipeline, describing an action that the pipeline will perform.
 These stages can be sequenced in any order, though some stage sequences may be more common than others.
-Canned Stages are provided by Spinnaker to make it super simply to put together a Pipeline
+Canned Stages are provided by Spinnaker to make it super simply to put together a Pipeline.
+For example:
+  - Bake: Container or VM
+  - Find Image
+  - Deploy: Several Different Strategies
+  - Wait
+  - Disable/Enable
+  - Resize
+  - Manual Judgement
+  - Check Preconditions

 **Account:**